temporalio/cli/temporalcli/commandsmd/commands.md

   Start a batch to operate on Workflow Executions with given List Filter.
 Either --query or --workflow-id must be set.
 * `--reason` (string) -
   Reason to perform batch.
 Only allowed if query is present unless the command specifies otherwise.
   Defaults to message with the current user's name.
 * `--yes`, `-y` (bool) -
+  Override confirmation request before signalling.
-  Don't ask for confirmation.
-(Note: Only allowed if --query is present).
+  Only allowed when `--query` is present.

 ### temporal workflow stack: Show the stack trace of a Workflow Execution